RamMaths/ObsidianNotes/Tensorflowjs/4_Chapter.md

 ### From DOM

-To load an image from the DOM, you dimply need a reference to that item on the DOM.
+To load an image from the DOM, you simply need a reference to that item on the DOM.

 ```html
 <img src="./dog1.jpeg" id="dog" alt="">